 Titanium alloys are widely used in applications such as aircraft and implants due to their high specific strength and excellent corrosion resistance.
 However, titanium alloys exhibit poor machinability because of the limited slip systems in their HCP structure.
 To address this issue, β titanium alloys have been developed, but they are associated with higher costs and increased density due to the use of expensive β -stabilizing elements.
 Consequently, there is a growing demand for research on metastable β titanium alloys that offer relatively lower costs while maintaining adequate machinability.
 In this study, Ti-5Mo-xFe (x = 2, 4 wt%) alloys were designed and fabricated using Mo and Fe, which are cost-effective and strong β -stabilizing elements.
 The wear resistance properties of Ti-5Mo-xFe alloys were evaluated using a tribometer, and the effects of varying Fe content on microstructural changes and wear mechanisms were analyzed.
-The Ti-5Mo-xFe alloys exhibited relatively lower wear resistance, attributed to increased adhesive wear resulting from the high-volume fraction of the β phase.
+The Ti-5Mo-xFe alloys were compared with the Ti-6Al-4V ELI alloy.
+The results revealed that the Ti-5Mo-xFe alloys exhibited relatively lower wear resistance, attributed to increased adhesive wear resulting from the high-volume fraction of the β phase.